MSBDC Network

 • Massachusetts Community Capital Fund (MCCF)

 MCCF provides debt financing to for-profit and non-profit businesses that provide significant employment opportunities in eligible Massachusetts municipalities.
 Municipalities apply for MCCF funds on behalf of the local business or non-profit.
-If approved, DHCD awards a grant to the community that, in turn, lends funds to the borrower.
+If approved, MDHCD awards a grant to the community that, in turn, lends funds to the borrower.
 MCCF loan rates and terms are flexible and based on the needs of each borrower.
 The three major criteria for funding are: 1) financial need, 2) job creation/retention for low and moderate-income persons, and 3) credit-worthiness of the borrower.
 MCCF funds up to one-third of a total capital project.
 Loan size ranges from $100,000-$490,000.
 Financing can be provided for purchase of capital equipment, working capital, acquisition of real estate, new construction or rehabilitation, and in some cases refinancing.

 • Section 108 Loan Program